 Despite the constant comparison, it's not much of a "versus" situation.
 Instead, these roles can often superpose themselves.
 Both need to delve into tactical details.
 Plus, both keep track of stages, steps, and goals.
 Thus, there's a close relationship between them.
 They even often share responsibilities in task management.
 Also, both positions must conquer four leading soft skills to achieve efficiency.
 Not only do these include listening and communication skills.
 Also, it encloses organization and team motivation.

 Data Science uses' are rising.
 In this context, both roles have greater access to data.
 This approach can help reach more profound research on users and behaviors.

-This approach shifts thinking from what to why.
+This approach shifts thinking from "what" to "why."
 With it, leaders can focus on strategic goals within a larger environment.
 Further, this approach includes methodology diversity.
 In turn, it allows them to have a broader vision.

 For a couple of years, remote activity has intensified.
 Thus, both positions added remote work methodologies and protocols.
 Yet, this switch still aligns with planning and goal achievement.

 Product and Project Managers have well-defined roles.
 Further, they complement each other.
 Yet, it's vital to acknowledge the relevance of each for business success.
-Both are responsible for mixing their functions and capabilities for a thriving product!
+Both are responsible for mixing their functions and capabilities for a successful product!